alexhernandezgarcia/alexhernandezgarcia.github.io/teaching/mlprojects/index.md

 # Course outline

 1. Introduction to the course
-2. GNU/Linux and HPC computing
-3. Version control with `git` and GitHub
+2. Version control with `git` and GitHub
+3. Python basics and Linux commands
+4. HPC computing
-4. Review of machine learning
+5. Review of machine learning
-5. Review of deep learning
+6. Review of deep learning
-6. Advanced PyTorch
+7. Advanced PyTorch tutorial
+8. Deep learning tricks and Q&A
-7. Projects work
+9. Projects work

 # Evaluation criteria